Richard D. Russell’s score won Best Music for the festival awards of the Summer 2017 Midtown International Theater Festival.

 The show received nominations for Emily Clare Thompson (Best Book), Ashley Lynne James (Best Costumes), and Best Ensemble.

-This musical has its own website.
+Note: It Takes A Rainbow has its own website.
 Click here to visit it: ItTakesARainbow.com

 It Takes a Rainbow was written specifically for younger audiences and performers, although its meaning will be appreciated by any age group.